 After completing your teaching program or ceasing to be enrolled you must complete TEACH Grant Exit Counseling.
 The exit counseling will explain the TEACH Grant Service Obligation and the terms and conditions that apply should your grant become a Direct Unsubsidized Loan.

-Texas Equalization Grant Program (TEG)
+Tuition Equalization Grant Program (TEG)

 State grant aid to provide funds for financially needy students to enable them to attend private universities in Texas.
 Undergraduate and graduate students are eligible to receive TEG funds.